 The first option is to follow equality compliance and training programs to teach all staff members how to create a workplace environment that provides equal opportunities.
 The U.S. Department of Labor has guidelines on equal employment opportunity and there are some states that have made sexual harassment prevention training mandatory.

 This is generally the preferred method for all staff members.
-It’s a convenient solution that will teach your entire team the basics of equality and equity.
-However, you may need to provide senior members of staff with additional training on concepts such as how to implement those policies and perform internal investigations when equality issues arise.
+It’s convenient and will teach your entire team the basics of equality and equity.
+However, you may need to provide senior members of staff additional training on concepts such as how to implement those policies and perform internal investigations when equality issues arise.

-It’s vital that you understand there’s no quick fix for equality and equity in the workplace.
+But remember there’s no quick fix for equality and equity in the workplace.
 If your team is currently struggling with equality issues, then you need to evaluate your workforce and consider the training opportunities available to you.
-You have to understand that all of your staff come from different backgrounds and have unique experiences that will affect the success of any equality and equity training that you introduce.
+You must understand that all of your staff come from different backgrounds and have unique experiences that affect the success of any equality and equity training that you introduce.
 As such, tailor-made equality and equity training programs should be considered to ensure it meets the needs of your company and staff.

 Inclusivity through technology

-In order to deliver equality and equity training, it’s important to consider using technology as this is also a form of practiced inclusivity.
+To deliver equality and equity training, it’s important to consider using technology.
+After all, technology solutions are a form of practiced inclusivity.

-With a large team that is spread out across the nation, it’s important to look for a delivery method that enables all employees to participate in the training.
-Since some employees may be too far away from your office to participate, they are at a disadvantage and cannot be expected to travel a long distance to attend the training.
+With a large team that is spread out across the nation, it’s important to find a mechanism that enables all employees to participate in the training.
+Since some employees may be too far away from your office to participate, they’re at a disadvantage and cannot be expected to travel a long distance to attend training.

-As such, we need to use equitable ideas to provide them with the same opportunities as employees who are able to physically attend training.
+As such, we need to use equitable ideas to provide them with the same opportunities as employees who can physically attend training.
 A great solution for this is to provide online eLearning options that are accessible on a range of different devices.
-This ensures that all of your employees are included and gives them an equal opportunity to learn about equality and equity in the workplace.
+This ensures all of your employees are included and gives them an equal opportunity to learn about equality and equity in the workplace.

 Encouraging equal opportunities